 Videography is a journey.
-It becomes a longer one if you fail to rectify the mistakes you made in your previous shoot and become better in the art.
+It becomes a longer one if you fail to rectify the mistakes you made in your previous shoot and become better at the art.
 At its heart, videography is a form of expression that encourages innovation, experimentation, and more freedom than you can imagine.
 There are endless ways used by freelance videographers in Dubai to tell a story.

 1. Equipment not organized